- How do I find the BGInS office?

 The BGInS office is located in 2125 Dunton Tower.
 You will need to take the elevator up to the 21st floor and find the sign that says “BGInS Program Office”.

 - Academic Advising for BGInS students: Who do I contact?

-Academic advising for BGInS students is provided in-house by Jenelle Williams.
+Academic advising for BGInS students is provided in-house by Andrea Kayembe.
 Students may also consult the academic unit offering their stream or specialization for advice on stream and specialization requirements.
 The Academic Advising Centre on campus does not service BGInS students.

 Services offered by BGInS include: